evylang/evy/docs/builtins.md

 | `%%`      | a literal percent sign `%`; consumes no value          |

-If the arguments for the `%s`, `%q`, `%f`, `%e`, and `%t` specifiers do not match the required type, a fatal runtime error will occur.
+If the arguments for the `%s`, `%q`, `%f`, `%e`, and `%t` specifiers do not match the required type, a panic will occur.

 The _width_ and _precision_ of a floating-point number can be specified with the `%f` and `%v` format specifiers.